Pearlicia/Pearlicia-Blog/subdomain-ssl-doc/subdomain.md

 8. Scroll down to the bottom and click the **Apply** button

-## Step 5: Create Alias for subdomain to use Elastic beanstalk
+## Step Five: Create Alias for subdomain to use Elastic beanstalk
 1. Search for Route53 on AWS Services
 2. Click on `Hosted zones` on the route53 dashboard
     ![Hosted-zones-button](./assets/hosted-zone/hosted-zone-button.png)